forcedotcom/apex-tmLanguage/README.md

 To **build and test** install Node.js do the following:

-- Run `npm install` to install any dependencies.
+- Run `yarn install` to install any dependencies.
-- Run `gulp` to build.
+- Run `yarn run prepare` to build using gulp.
-- Run `npm run test` to run tests.
+- Run `yarn run test` to run tests.

 Output grammars are output in the `grammars/` directory.